 Find the correlation between team payroll and the number of wins.
 (No fair going back and changing your answer to the previous question!)
 You should do this in both R and SAS.

+SAS and R both confirm the coefficient of the data (r) = 0.366.